 Bio

-SETH BISEN-HERSH is a prolific and versatile New York City based musical theatre composer/lyricist and author who works as a pianist, accompanist, musical director, vocal coach and cabaret producer, and also dabbles in acting, singing and comedy.
+SETH BISEN-HERSH is a prolific and versatile New York City based musical theatre composer/lyricist and author who works as a pianist, accompanist, musical director, vocal coach and cabaret producer, and also dabbles in acting, singing, comedy and puzzle writing.

 Bisen-Hersh grew up in East Brunswick, New Jersey where he started piano lessons at 8 and began composing songs at 13.
 He graduated from Massachusetts Institute of Technology with two Bachelors degrees (Computer Science and Music); then he completed his Masters in Music Technology at New York University.
 He began performing in shows in community theatre and summer theatre at a very young age, and was the musical director of EB’s award-winning Children’s Summer Theatre for many years.
 He directed many independent shows in EB, at MIT and NYU, creating many original revues of standard songs as well as his original ones.